 Step 2 - Add Probiotics & Natural Sugar

-Once you have a batch of cashew cream whipped up, break open one probiotic capsule and pour the contents into the cream.
+Once you have a batch of cashew cream whipped up, add in your probiotics.
+I find 30 - 50 billion organisms work best.
+If your probiotics are in capsule form, break open the capsule and pour the contents into the cashew cream.
 Next, stir in a teaspoon of natural sweetener.
 I like using pure maple syrup, but any other unrefined sugar will work.
 I also should note, it does have to be a sugar, not a sugar substitute.
 In order for the fermentation process to work, sugar is needed to feed the probiotic bacteria.

 Step 3 - Ferment For 8 - 24 Hours